MetPX/sarracenia/docs/How2Guides/subscriber.rst

 option, used by that plugin, has been set to 5.
 To learn more: *sr_subscribe list msg_total.py*

 Plugins are all written in python, and users can create their own and place them in ~/.config/sr3/plugins.
-For information on creating new custom plugins, see The `Sarracenia Programming Guide <Prog.rst>`_
+For information on creating new custom plugins, see The `Sarracenia Programming Guide <../Contribution/Development.rst>`_

 To recap: